jtaczanowski/ThinkPad-X201-Arrandale-macOS-OpenCore/README.md

     * built-in keyboard not working in OpenCore picker - Currently I don't know how to fix that.
 For installation process I use USB keyboard.
     * Graphics in install process is really really slow (graphics QE/CI acceleration will be enabled in next step)
     * For some reason x201 unable to reboots himself.
-When intallator hangs when trying reboot, just poweroff machine (long pressing power button), and poweron again.
+When intallator hangs when trying reboot, just power off machine (long pressing power button), and power on again.
 Several reboots are required to install the system.
 This looks as follows:
         - start installer (Install MacOS BigSur)
-        - reboot, need poweroff and poweron
+        - reboot, need power off and power on
         - start installer (MacOS installer)
-        - reboot, need poweroff and poweron
+        - reboot, need power off and power on
         - start installer (MacOS installer)
-        - reboot, need poweroff and poweron
+        - reboot, need power off and power on
         - start BigSur
-        - reboot, need poweroff and poweron
+        - reboot, need power off and power on
         - start BigSur (installation is complete)

 # Getting graphics QE/CI acceleration work.